feminism-chat/feminism-chat.github.io/index.md

 or [chat.freenode.net:6667](irc://chat.freenode.net:6667/%23%23feminism) and join [##feminism](ircs://chat.freenode.net:6697/%23%23feminism)

-For those with security concerns, here's a [guide](/cloak/) on concealing your IP.
+For those with security concerns, here's a [guide](/cloak/) on concealing your IP from other users in the channel.

 ## Via Webchat